Signing and Pushing TorizonCore Packages to Torizon Platform Services

 credentials.zip

-file downloaded from your account on the Torizon Platform Services dashboard. - A docker-compose file of your appplication container if you want to update your application.
+file downloaded from your account on the Torizon Cloud dashboard. - A docker-compose file of your appplication container if you want to update your application.

 Make sure your working directory has the following structure, including credentials.zip